 In Saint Agnes, you can stay in a charming places such as Gite Au Coeur Du Chalet in Belledonne vers Prapoutel Les 7 Laux.

 Grasse, the Perfume Capital

-On the Cote d’Azur of France we visit Grasse, known as the international perfume capital.
-It was part of the southern road trip in France in 10 days.
+On the Côte d’Azur of France, we visit Grasse, known as the international perfume capital.
+It was part of the southern road trip to France in 10 days.

 They say there are 200 perfumers in the world and that 40 are in Grasse!

-In addition to perfumes, Grasse is a 7th century medieval town, with palaces, narrow alleys, a cathedral, etc. It is best to get carried away and tour Grasse with not hurry.
+In addition to perfumes, Grasse is a 7th-century medieval town with palaces, narrow alleys, a cathedral, etc. Therefore, it is best to get carried away and tour Grasse in no hurry.

 It is located on top of a cliff and has panoramic views of the Mediterranean Sea and the Cote d’Azur.
-Eze itself is a fantastic lookout.
+In addition, Eze itself is a fantastic lookout.